 Employer-based scholarships are financial awards or grants offered by employers to their employees or the employees' dependents to support their pursuit of higher education.
 These scholarships aim to promote employee development, encourage loyalty and productivity, and invest in the educational advancement of the workforce.
 Employer-based scholarships often come with specific eligibility criteria and may be tied to the employee's field of work or the employer's industry.

-You can find scholarship financial aid for students with employer connections by using a scholarship search engine like Scholarships That Work, which has 102 employer-based scholarships with an average award amount of $3,998.
-You can also find employer-based scholarships by inquiring with organizations that offer employer-based scholarships, like the Community Foundation of Western North Carolina, the Akron Community Foundation, the House of Blues Music Forward Foundation, or the Lincoln Community Foundation.
+You can find scholarship financial aid for students with employer connections by using a scholarship search engine like Scholarships That Work, which has 102 employer-based scholarships with an average award amount of $4,144.
+You can also find employer-based scholarships by inquiring with organizations that offer employer-based scholarships, like the Sheet Metal Workers' International Association, the Truman Heartland Community Foundation, the Erie Community Foundation, or the Gibson County Community Foundation.

 To apply for employer-based scholarships, you will need to fill out the scholarship application form on the scholarship page.
-For five of these scholarships, you will need to submit an essay.
+For six of these scholarships, you will need to submit an essay.
 Several employer-based scholarship require a resume, and one award require letters of recommendation.
-The GPA requirements for employer-based scholarship vary between a 2.0 and 3.4 minimum GPA.
+The GPA requirements for employer-based scholarship vary between a 2.5 and 3.4 minimum GPA.
+ACT requirements for employer-based scholarship vary between a 25 and 25 minimum ACT.

 All students who have connections with the employer providing the scholarship, such as employees or dependents of employees, are eligible to apply for the scholarships on this page.
 Other eligibility requirements for employer-based scholarships may vary, so be sure to read the scholarship listing carefully.
-One scholarship that are employer-based is specifically open to applicants who identify as Asian students.
-There is one scholarship employer-based scholarships for disabled students with burns.
-Of these scholarships, three require community service participation.
-Plus, one scholarship for employed students require extracurricular involvement.
-Also, there are one scholarships for employed students specifically for applicants who identify as women or female.
-For military-affiliated students, there are two scholarships for employed students specifically available to you.
-Non-traditional students, such as adult learners, can apply for two scholarships for employed students specifically open to non-traditional applicants.
+One scholarship that are employer-based is specifically open to applicants who identify as Hispanic students.
+Of these scholarships, one require community service participation.
+Plus, two scholarships for employed students require extracurricular involvement.

 Scholarships by Major